Pamplemousse/tangerinixos/README.md

     Not all are yet available, but it's getting there!
     Be part of the effort by contributing to [NixOS for Pentesting Overview](https://github.com/NixOS/nixpkgs/issues/81418).
   * **Too many packages (for maintenance)**:
-    Not all the packages from Kali available in [`Nixpkgs`](https://github.com/NixOS/Nixpkgs) evaluates properly...
+    Not all the packages from Kali available in [`Nixpkgs`](https://github.com/NixOS/Nixpkgs) evaluate properly...
     Increasing the number of packages for `tangerinixos` implies increasing the risk of evaluation (hence building) failures.